-Individuals under mental health commitment have more complex mental health and behavioral support needs when they move to the community, which may require 24 hour per day staffing or 1:1 or 2:1 staffing.
-A lack of housing vacancies and closed waiting lists for housing is another common barrier that can result in delayed discharges for those at AMRTC.
+Individuals under mental health commitment have more complex mental health and behavioral support needs.
+When they move to the community, they may require 24 hour per day staffing or 1:1 or 2:1 staffing.
+Common barriers that can result in delayed discharges for those at AMRTC include a lack of housing vacancies and housing providers no longer accepting applications for waiting lists.